 The Native Student Advising Office is located in the Registrar's Office and Student Services (ROSS) in the Students' Union Building.
-This is a free confidential service for those students who self identify as First Nations', Métis, or Inuit.
-The primary role of the advising office is to guide, encourage, and empower students in the university environment so that they may achieve their highest potential.
+This is a free confidential service for those students who self-identify as First Nations', Métis, or Inuit.
+The primary role of the advising office is to guide, encourage, and empower students in the university environment.